HSGM/Springboard/project2/README.md

 In this project an image classifier was built.
 The inception v3 model with imagenet weights  was used as a feature extractor followed by fitting logisitic, random forest, support vector or xgboost model.

-The following jupyterlab notebooks contain the code that was used.
+The following jupyter notebooks contain the code that was used.

 Extract features from train (1) and test images (2).